What is this stage of local plan making

 Don’t try to compete with the use of jargon or legalistic phrases.
 Use your own words – this will be more powerful.

-Hackney Council published its Development Management Local Plan, a Borough-wide planning policy document, containing a range of policies which expanded on the Core Strategy to help determine planning applications.
+When Hackney Council published its (now superseded) draft Development Management Local Plan, a Borough-wide planning policy document, containing a range of policies to help determine planning applications. local organisations were not happy.
 Although there was a policy on Allotments and Food Growing three organisations commented that there should be greater commitment and practical application of the policy.
 This was backed up by evidence of the considerable interest in food growing already in the Borough.
 The groups suggested the policy should state that space for food growing or allotments should be allocated in new development schemes.

 The Council’s response was rather negative.
 They suggested that “planning has limited scope to specifically require open space to be allocated for food growing or allotments.”
 They thought it sufficient that the “policies create an environment where the opportunity will exist”.
 Following the consultation, the only change the council proposed to make was to make more explicit reference to food growing and allotments in the narrative to two policies.
 This would have the status of information rather than formal policy and would have little effect on the format of planning applications.
 The organisations were not happy with this response and took it to the next stage.